El Salvador: where the right to abortion remains a crime

-Every September 28th, the Global Day of Action for Legal, Safe, and Accessible Abortion, commemorates women's struggle for the decriminalization of abortion in Latin America and the Caribbean.
+Every September 28, on the Global Day of Action for Legal, Safe and Accessible Abortion, the struggle of women for the decriminalization of abortion in Latin America and the Caribbean is commemorated.

-The date originated at the Fifth Latin American and Caribbean Feminist Meeting in 1990 , where September 28 was declared a symbol of the struggle for women's reproductive rights in the region.
-It was inspired by Brazil's "freedom of the womb," proclaimed in 1888.
+The date originated at the Fifth Latin American and Caribbean Feminist Meeting in 1990 , where September 28th was declared a symbol of the struggle for women's reproductive rights in the region.
+It was inspired by Brazil's "freedom of wombs," proclaimed in 1888.

-In Latin America, women face criminalization and stigmatization when seeking abortion.
-These barriers, coupled with a lack of adequate services, force them to resort to unsafe procedures that put their health and lives at risk.
+In Latin America, women face criminalization and stigmatization when seeking an abortion.
+These barriers, along with a lack of adequate services, push them toward unsafe procedures that endanger their health and lives.

-Since 1998, abortion has been prohibited in El Salvador under all circumstances.
-This includes cases of rape, incest, or when the life and health of the mother are at risk, and when the fetus is not viable outside the womb.
+Since 1998, abortion has been prohibited in El Salvador under any circumstances, including cases of rape, incest, or when the mother's life or health is at risk, and when the fetus is not viable outside the womb.
 This extreme legislation has had consequences for women's health and human rights.
 While other countries in the region are moving toward decriminalization, El Salvador continues to criminalize those who make decisions about their own bodies.

 The Citizens' Group for the Decriminalization of Abortion has studied the impact of the total abortion ban in El Salvador and its link to convictions for aggravated homicide.
-Between 1999 and 2019, they identified 181 cases of women prosecuted for abortion or obstetric emergencies that put the embryo at risk or resulted in its death.
+Between 1999 and 2019, they identified 181 cases of women prosecuted for abortion or obstetric emergencies that endangered the embryo or resulted in its death.

 Safe abortion is not only a right, but also a matter of life and death.
-The World Health Organization (WHO) indicates that complications during childbirth are one of the leading causes of maternal mortality.
-This shows that denying access to legal and safe abortion does not reduce the incidence, but rather increases the risk of unsafe procedures.
+The World Health Organization (WHO) indicates that complications during childbirth are a leading cause of maternal mortality.
+This demonstrates that denying access to legal and safe abortion does not reduce its incidence, but rather increases the risk of unsafe procedures.

 Legal abortion: advances and setbacks